telerik/kendo-ui-core/docs/controls/charts/overview.md

         }
     });

+This results in the chart below.

+**Figure 3.
+A chart with categories**

 ![Column Chart with categories](/controls/charts/chart-column-categories.png)</img>

-## Categorical charts
+## Categorical Charts

-Categorical charts such as Bar, Column and Line use one category axis and one value axis.
+Categorical charts, such as [Kendo UI Bar](http://demos.telerik.com/kendo-ui/bar-charts/index), [Column](http://demos.telerik.com/kendo-ui/bar-charts/column), and [Line Charts](http://demos.telerik.com/kendo-ui/line-charts/index), use one category axis and one value axis.
 The axis orientation (horizontal or vertical) is inferred from the series type.

-### Category axis
+### Category Axis

-Use the categoryAxis object to set the category names:
+Use the `categoryAxis` object to set the category names, as demonstrated in the example below.

+###### Example

     $("#chart").kendoChart({
         series: [{